fluxrider/playlist_shuffle/README.md

 This is fairly straightforward, and does not require much more computation per entry.

 However, the variance is left to be desired.
-Over just one loop, the listener knows which songs are in which group and his well informed on what cannot possibly play next.
+Over just one loop, the listener knows which songs are in which group and is well informed on what cannot possibly play next.

 TODO image of two groups